 Become a CIMT

-Our certification program is designed to create the ideal roadmap towards becoming a great manual therapist.
-Our Certified Integrated Manual Therapist (CIMT) program will train people to assess dysfunction from a whole body perspective.
-This certification will help a therapist "connect the dots" from where the driver of the pain is to where the symptoms are, using an eclectic manual therapy approach.
+Our Certified Integrated Manual Therapist (CIMT) program is designed to create the ideal roadmap towards becoming a great manual therapist.
+The program will train therapists to assess dysfunction from a whole-body perspective.
+CIMT certification will also help therapists "connect the dots" from where the driver of the pain is to where the symptoms are, using an eclectic manual therapy approach.

 About the Synthesis Course

 The Synthesis course, taught by Patrick Hoban, is our certification course.
-It is a four-day course with study materials that integrate all of the program courses together.
-The course will also add in advanced techniques in all areas and help shape your thinking about treating dysfunction.
+It is a four-day course with study materials that integrate all of the required prerequisite courses together.
+Synthesis will also add in advanced techniques in all areas and help shape your thinking about treating dysfunction.
 The final day of this course will be a comprehensive written, oral, and lab examination.
-Learn more about Patrick Hoban.

 Meet Patrick Hoban